ZackeryRSmith/gmlwiki/docs/index.md

 Importantly, it provides methods to change existing scripts, scenes, and resources without modifying and distributing vanilla game files.

+!!! warning
-!> Please note that GML does not condone the use of malicious mods. e.g. mods that allow for cheating in online games, among other things.
+Please note that GML does not condone the use of malicious mods. e.g. mods that allow for cheating in online games, among other things.

 ## Mod Developer
 1. [Decompile the Game](guides/modding/decompile_games.md)